mikiandh/decision-taking-tools/README.md

 And that's it.

 ## Usage
-Several examples are provided in the homonymously named folder.
+See scripts in the 'examples' folder

 ## Author
 Miquel Herrera | mail@miquelherrera.com